haeho7/docker-images/net/wireguard/README.md

 ## WireGuard-go

-If the current system kernel does not support the `wireguard` module (below linux kernel 5.6), `wg-quick` will automatically fall back to userspace.
+If the current system kernel does not support the `wireguard` module (the kernel is lower than 5.6), `wg-quick` will automatically fall back to userspace and use `wireguard-go`.

 Reference: